 Later, this company had too many cooks in the kitchen.
-The core team were getting input from all sides, creating confusion and indecision.
+The core team was getting input from all sides, creating confusion and indecision.
 The remedy for this was adopting Agile development for MBD processes.

-Next we’ll look at Company B.
+Next, we’ll look at Company B.

 Note: Company B is a supplier to Company A.